tolemac/Ng2Emulation/README.md

 # Ng2Emulation

+## Status

+This project is in pre-beta status, see [changelog](https://github.com/tolemac/Ng2Emulation/blob/master/CHANGELOG.md).

 ## Build Angular 1 components using Angular 2 style in TypeScript.

 If you have to start a new project with AngularJS and can't wait for Angular 2, you can prepare for its arrival and write Angular 1.4+ applications this way: